Building Construction Technology

 BCT 280A.
 Cooperative Education: Building Construction.
 1-12 Credit.

-On-the-job training at a department-designated worksite, giving students experience in real work conditions and helping determine career choices.
-Department permission required.
+Provides on-the-job building construction training at a department-designated worksite, giving students experience in real work conditions and helping determine career choices.
+Required: A minimum of 12 Credits of BCT Courses.
+Prerequisites: Department permission required.

 BCT 280C.
 Cooperative Education BCT Design/Build Remodeling.
 1-5 Credit.

-On-the-job training at a department-designated worksite, giving students experience in real work conditions and helping determine career choices.
-Department permission required.
+Provides on-the-job design/build remodeling training at a department-designated worksite, giving students experience in real work conditions and helping determine career choices.
+Required: A minimum of 12 credits of BCT courses.
+Prerequisites: Department permission required.